sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 Sourcegraph supports SCIM 2.0 for provisioning and de-provisioning _users_.

-You can use any IdP that supports SCIM, but we’ve only tested the endpoint with Okta and Azure Active Directory.
+> WARNING: We’ve only tested the endpoint with Okta and Azure Active Directory.
+Be cautious when using our SCIM server with other IdPs.

 ## How to use